 4. Next click on your <intermediate.domain.name>, Select Create an EndPoint Certificate as shown below

-5. Create another endpoint certificate and this time creates it for an email address, this is for an expired certificate test.
+5. Create another Endpoint Certificate and this time creates it for an email address, this is for an expired certificate test.
 For example, "expired@ttpedge.sitenv.org"

 Select the expiration date to be the 1 day after the creation date, so it will expire within a day.